27 Reasons I'm Happier Alcohol-Free

 THIS, my friend, is why sobriety is a much happier place for me than moderation was.
 Imagine that script playing out in your head multiple times a week, or even multiple times a day.
 I was so fucking over it!!!!

-I am more trusting of my intuition to guide me in the right direction.
+25. I have complete faith in my intuition to guide me in the right direction.

 This one comes down to having more time, more energy, and more interest in meaningful connections over superficial ones.
 For example, in the past I would have gone to a bar with a friend on a Saturday and made “friends” for the night with some strangers.
 Now I prefer to Facetime with my friend Mandie I’ve known since 7th grade who lives in Australia, or call my friend Teny in San Diego and talk (and die laughing) for 2 hours about actual real life stuff.
 It requires a bit more coordinating, but that’s also easier to do when you’re always sober.